gajus/eslint-config-canonical/README.md

 ```

 This example removes all TypeScript ESLint specific rules from the code action on save pass but keeps all other rules.

-## Versioning Policy

-All breaking changes will bump the major version as per the semver convention.
-Therefore, every new rule addition will increase the major version.

 ## Benchmark